 But inferences are either perfect or imperfect.
 An inference is perfect when, from the structure of the antecedent itself, the truth of the consequent is manifest, and the construction of the antecedent is so disposed that it contains also the construction of the consequent in itself, just as in syllogisms or in conditionals which have the form of syllogisms.
 (Dial.
 253/4)

 Now, while proto-traces of the substitutional conception of validity could be perceived in Aristotle as well as in some of the ancient commentators, with Abelard it is (arguably) for the first time presented as providing the grounds for a certain class of consequences.
-And yet, Abelard's conception of consequence is not reduced to (ST), given that imperfect inferences are just as legitimate/valid as the perfect ones: imperfect inferences are those that fail the substitution criterion but satisfy the ‘necessity of consecution’ criterion.
-Thus, for Abelard, (ST) defines a special subclass among valid inferences, but (TP) (supplemented by (Co)) remains the true core of his notion of inference/consequence; indeed, in his subsequent discussion he deals with imperfect inferences much more extensively than with the perfect ones.
+And yet, Abelard’s conception of consequence is not reduced to (ST), given that imperfect inferences are just as legitimate/valid as the perfect ones: imperfect inferences are those that fail the substitution criterion but satisfy the ‘necessity of consecution’ criterion.
+Thus, for Abelard, (ST) defines a special subclass among valid inferences, but a combination of (TP) and (Co) remains the true core of his notion of inference/consequence (see Dial.
+283-4 for two senses of necessity of consecution).
+Indeed, in his subsequent discussion he deals with imperfect inferences much more extensively than with the perfect ones.

-Many of Abelard's logical concepts were tacitly absorbed by later authors, though not by means of direct influence, and often with no explicit attribution to Abelard (Martin 2004).
+Many of Abelard’s logical concepts were tacitly absorbed by later authors, though not by means of direct influence, and often with no explicit attribution to Abelard (Martin 2004).
+Ultimately, the Abelardian approach to consequences did not prevail (Normore 2015).
 It is revealing that we now have only one surviving copy of his Dialectica, a clear sign that it was not widely read.